 We have presented a framework for designing learning systems with neural feature extractors, which allows us to learn informative features and assemble them to build different inference models.
-Based on the feature geometry, we convert learning problems to corresponding geometric operations in feature spaces.
-We then introduce the nesting technique for implementing such geometric operations in feature spaces, which provides a systematic design of both feature learning and feature assembling modules.
-We demonstrate the applications by considering conditioned inference and multimodal learning problems.
+Based on the feature geometry, we use feature representations as the interface, and convert learning problems to corresponding function-space operations.
+We then introduce the nesting technique for implementing such operations, which provides a systematic design of both feature learning and feature assembling modules.
+We demonstrate its applications in learning multivariate dependence by considering conditional inference and multimodal learning problems.

-The established framework provides abundant opportunities for further explorations.
-For the ease of presentation, our discussions focused on basic and typically simplified settings, which can be extended to more general analyses and applications.
-For example, we can extend the analysis to decompose the dependence of a random processes and develop the corresponding feature learning algorithms.
-Specifically, we can get refined dependence components by iteratively applying the decomposition \eqref{eq:sspc:dcmp}.
-Our characterizations on learning factors, such as expressive power of feature extractors (cf. \secref{sec:h:const}) and sample size of training data (cf. \secref{sec:mm:miss:gen}), can also be extended to more in-depth discussions.
-In addition, we can apply the feature geometry to analyze existing algorithm designs, e.g., evaluating kernel choices in kernel methods \citep{xu2023kernel}.
+{The developed framework has provided a unified solution to general feature-centric learning problems, where we have used DNNs as building blocks to directly represent the statistical dependence.
+The connection between feature and statistical dependence enables principled learning algorithm designs, especially in tackling complicated multivariate dependence.
+Such designs also provide a learning-based computational approach for investigating the statistical dependence behind high-dimensional data with often complicated structures. }